 Flat Tires & How To Fix Them

-If your BOB Stroller, Yak Trailer or Ibex Trailer has a flat tire you may need to replace the inner tube.
-The inner tube is what holds the air and shape of the tire when pumped up.
+If your BOB Stroller, Yak or Ibex Trailer has a flat tire you may need to replace the inner tube.
+The inner tube is what holds the air and gives shape to the tire when pumped up (see also Anatomy of a Stroller Wheel).
 Simply replacing the tire will not solve the problem.
-The video below should be helpful.
-However, we strongly recommend using bicycle tire levers to remove and install a tire, not screw drivers as shown in the video.
+We recommend using bicycle tire levers to remove and install a tire, not screw drivers or sharp tools.

 Most times you can use your tire again, but it is a judgement call on your part.
-If the tread is worn or there is a large hole in the tire then it may be a good call to replace it.
-Inspect the tire to make sure what ever punctured the inner tube is not still stuck in the tread of your tire.
+If the tread is worn or there is a large hole or rip in the tire then it may be prudent to replace it.
+Thoroughly inspect the tire to make sure what ever punctured the inner tube is not still stuck in the tread of your tire.
 You will need to remove the tire and inner tube from the wheel to properly inspect your tire.
 Visually inspect the outside of the tread and then gingerly run your fingers along the inside of the tire to feel for anything poking through.
 If you locate a compromising object (thorn, piece of glass, etc.) you can remove it with tweezers.

-If you keep sustaining flat tires and you have determined that the culprit is not anything poking through the tire, then it may be something on the wheel or rim.
+If you keep sustaining flat tires and you have determined that the culprit is not a foreign object poking through the tire or a damaged inner tube valve stem, then it may be something on the wheel or rim.
 You will want to closely inspect your wheel after the tire and inner tube have been removed for any inconsistencies (burrs, etc).

 If you have an aluminum wheel (BOB Ironman Strollers, BOB Revolution AW 12", BOB Revolution CE, or older model BOB Sport Utility D'Lux Strollers, BOB Yak & Ibex Trailers) and the Rubber Rim Strip is missing, exposing the spoke nipples, that could be your problem.
 It is very important to keep the spoke nipples covered.
 The Rubber Rim Strip acts as a barrier between the metal spoke nipples and the inner tube.
-If the spoke nipples are exposed, punctures can become a common occurrence.
-Visit 12" Rubber Rim Strip or 16" Rubber Rim Strip.
+If the spoke nipples are exposed, inner tube punctures are possible.
+Add or replace the rim strip if damaged or use duct/wheel tape.

 NOTE!
 Rubber Rim Strips are specific to the aluminum wheels.
 They are not needed if you have any BOB Stroller with the polymer (black plastic) wheels.